jennZhang93/OnlineShoppingWebApp/README.md

 - [x] GET: display carts item, and display all products
 - [x] DELETE: delete my account
 - ~~POST 2.1: unknown stocks - bulk add requestcheck if stocks have enough items - tell userwhether it's added or not enough stocks.~~
-- [ ] POST 2.2:
+- [x] POST 2.2:
-  - user wants to checkout
+  - user wants to checkout/POST new order
   - check each item if it ships to user's location
-  - failed: display all items that cannot beOshipped to user's location
+  - display all items that cannot be shipped to user's location
-  - success: display checkout success message
+  - and display checkout success message with items that can be shipped and total price

 ## DB schema
 ### Products